Battle of Arsuf: Hospitallers break formation and charge

 All of Saladin's best efforts could not dislocate the Crusader column or halt its advance in the direction of Arsuf.
 Richard was determined to hold his army together, forcing the enemy to exhaust themselves in repeated charges, with the intention of holding his knights for a concentrated counter-attack at just the right moment.
 There were risks in this because the army was not only marching under severe enemy provocation, but the troops were suffering from heat and thirst.
 Just as seriously, the Saracens were killing so many horses that some of Richard's own knights began to wonder if a counter-strike would be possible.
 Many of the unhorsed knights joined the infantry.

 As the vanguard entered Arsuf around mid-afternoon, the Hospitaller crossbowmen in the rear were having to load and shoot while walking backwards.
 They inevitably lost cohesion, and the enemy was quick to take advantage of this opportunity, moving into any gap while wielding their swords and maces.
 For the Crusaders, the Battle of Arsuf had now entered a critical stage.
-The Hospitallers' Garnier de Nablus repeatedly pleaded with Richard to be allowed to attack.
+The Master of the Hospitallers, Garnier de Nablus, repeatedly pleaded with Richard to be allowed to attack.
 He was refused, the Master was ordered to maintain position and await the signal for a general assault, six clear trumpet blasts.
 Richard knew that the charge of his knights needed to be reserved until the Ayyubid army was fully committed, closely engaged, and the Saracens' horses had begun to tire.
 Whether through a lack of discipline or acting on Richard's delegated authority, the Order's marshal and one of Richard's household knights, Baldwin le Carron, moved through their own infantry and charged into the Saracen ranks with a cry of "St. George!"; they were then followed by the rest of the Hospitaller knights.
 Moved by this example, the French knights of the corps immediately preceding the Hospitallers also charged.

 The traditionally accepted version of events is that Garnier de Nablus and the Hospitaller cavalry charged when goaded beyond endurance, and did so in disobedience of Richard's orders.
 However, this version has been challenged.
 The established viewpoint draws on two related sources that do not match some other accounts, including Richard's own letters on the battle.
 Recently, it has been proposed that Richard may have devolved authority to trusted subordinates to spot and seize any opportune moment to order a charge.
 Indeed, it is not clear how a trumpet signal would be heard amidst the clashing cymbals and gongs of the Ayyubid army or distinguished from Saladin's own regular trumpet blasts.